Smoked salmon is one of the great joys of life! In my opinion, one of the best types of salmon is cold smoked salmon.

 - Yep, Its Still Raw Fish: Cold smoked salmon is technically still raw, however, the curing process allows you to eat it.
 This is because the highly saturated brine causes the proteins in the salmon to denature.

 - The Necessary Equipment: To cold smoke salmon (or any other fish) you need a smoker that can be set up for cold smoking.
-Unfortunately, this means you lot out there with a charcoal smoker or wood smoker you will have to head over to your friend’s house who has a cold smoker.
+Unfortunately, this means even if you have an electric smoker, a charcoal smoker or even one of the best pellet smokers, will have to head over to your friend’s house who has a cold smoker.

 Note: You can also build your own cold smoker out of your gas or charcoal grills.